openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 }
 ```

+### Frame Differencing

+Closely related to background subtraction is *frame differencing*.
+If background subtraction is useful for detecting *presence* (by comparing a scene before and after someone entered it), frame differencing is useful for detecting *motion*.

+The difference between background subtraction and frame differencing is

 ### Contour Games

 Blob contours are a *vector-based* representation, comprised of a series of (x,y) points.
 Once obtained, a contour can be used for all sorts of exciting geometric play.